maweki/wikiclique/Readme.md

 ## Data
 You must use gzipped or bz2ipped xml-dumps from a wikimedia installation.

+## Temporary File
+The temporary file grows to about 110% of the original compressed file.
+Make sure you have enough space for that.
+It is also recommended to not have the temporary file on the same physical drive as the data file.

 ## Usage
     wikiclique.py [-h] [--amnt AMNT] [--tmp TMP] [--info INFO] xmlfile